javier-lopez/javier.io/blog/en/_posts/2015-06-29-tundle-tmux-plugin-manager.md

     setenv -g @bundle "chilicuil/tundle"

     #from GitHub
-    #you can specify a branch or commit
+    #you can specify a branch or commit sha checksum
     setenv -g @bundle "chilicuil/tundle-plugins/tmux-sensible:c7b09"
-    setenv -g @bundle "chilicuil/tundle-plugins/tmux-pain-control"
+    setenv -g @bundle "gh:chilicuil/tundle-plugins/tmux-pain-control"
-    setenv -g @bundle "chilicuil/tundle-plugins/tmux-resurrect"
+    setenv -g @bundle "github:chilicuil/tundle-plugins/tmux-resurrect"

-And installed by starting `tmux` and pressing `Ctrl-b + I`
+And installed by starting `tmux` and pressing `Ctrl-b + I` or running `~/.tmux/plugins/tundle/scripts/install_plugins.sh`

-Tundle is able to install and run tpm plugins as well, but if you do so, portability is lost since tpm plugins will only work in tmux >= 1.9 and bash, if that's not a problem for you go ahead you still will get extra syntax sugar and version control over your tmux environment.
+Tundle is able to install and run tpm plugins as well, but if you do so, portability is lost since tpm plugins will only work in tmux >= 1.9 and bash, if that's not a problem go ahead you still will get extra syntax sugar and version control over your tmux environment.

 Additional tundle plugins are available at: